AstarVienna/ScopeSim_Templates/docs/source/source_object.rst

 * A spectral description

-  Basically a spectrum with wavelength and flux information
+  A spectrum with wavelength and flux information

 For example we could use two FITS images to describe the spatial flux distribution of the young and old components of a spiral galaxy, and two spectra